 Filled to the brim with close hand-to-hand combat and visually awe-striking action sequences, Non-Stop is at heart the most melodramatic live-action Cluedo adaptation the world will ever behold.
 Fingers and guns are pointed every which way, forcing you to situate yourself as a passenger on this adrenaline-fuelled journey, and become a character in the story itself.
 We’re placed in the middle of the action, not from the outside looking in.
 We’re made to feel as if this plane is an event that could happen – an idea that is cemented as we painstakingly discover the truth.

-Non-Stop is released on 28th February 2014 in cinemas nationwide.
+Non-Stop is released nationwide on 28th February 2014.

 Watch the trailer for Non-Stop here: